 Simulation education is a vital component of clinical training across health professions.
 The UMSN treats the CLC as a healthcare setting.
-Professionalism is expected at all times.
+Professionalism is always expected.
 The CLC Code of Conduct describes expectations.

 Student evaluation of simulations is very important.
 The link to the "post-evaluation survey" to complete after every sim is located at this URL: https://nursing.umich.edu/academics/clinical-learning